tds333/stdconfigparser/docu/description.rst

 my first choice was also to do new configuration in XML.
 But XML is not good for human readable configuration stuff.
 Also not as a script like language.
 It may be a good data exchange format but solves not every problem on earth.
-And really solves nothing in the are like configuration and scripting.
+And really solves nothing in the area like configuration and scripting.
 Good luck, I invented never a big enough XML configuration format only had to use some.
 One of my first configuration style formats I had to use was the INI style based format.
 Most used on Windows years ago even before the registry arises.
 I used a lot of formats starting from the Apache style config due to the Zope xml style config and nearly everything between.
 Have written some parsers for own invented config formats and also tried to invent the next best format capable to handle a lot of use cases.
+Tried also to extend the INI format and add deeper structure and more features.
 But for all of this I have noticed the really first one is still one of the best.
 Why?
 It is simple.
 The simplest configuration format nearly every one understood from the beginning is something like you have a key and it has a value.
 Both are strings and have not special syntax to note it, like a hyphen.
 The INI style adds to this only something like sections.
 Which allows to have different configurations in one file.
+Or to bring a simple structure to a bigger configuration.
-At the end of my configuration history I am back to the beginning.
-Simple key value with a bonus.
+At the end of my configuration history
+I am back to the beginning.
+Simple key (option) value with a bonus.

 The specification